RonaldCrb/diving-decompression-ts/README.md

 ## Sources
 the main source for this module is the [US Navy Diving Manual](https://en.wikipedia.org/wiki/U.S._Navy_Diving_Manual "US Navy Diving Manual Rev7"), which is __the most comprehensive resource__ for educational and operational reference in the diving industry. you can find a copy of the 7th revision of this manual in this repository

+## Compatibility

+You can install this module in __ANY__ Javascript or Typescript project. it is written in Typescript, targeting ES6 and it was initially designed to be used along Javascript Frontend Frameworks or libraries (eg. React, Angular or Vue), but it can also be used perfectly with Nodejs programs on the server side...

 ## Installation

+This module includes its typings inside index.d.ts file, so you dont need to download any other types. this is crucial because the dive tables associated with this module are type checked with the very same interfaces that are being used currently to type check the functions and methods. this becomes very important when calculating dives because it adds an extra layer of security on top of the test cases so we are 100% positive that youre reading the correct table and that it has the appropriate structure, no data extra or missing data ensures youre reading what youre suppose to read in the results.

 ```
 npm i diving-decompression